snitko/string_parser/README.txt

+!IMPORTANT: this project is no longer maintained.
+Please see "string_master" gem instead: https://github.com/snitko/string_master

 StringParser is a simple ruby library for the most common cases of string parsing, like converting all urls to links and images, escaping tags and breaking too long words.